stanieldev/RIT-Obsidian-Fall-2024/Advanced Math Methods/Homework/Homework 10.md

 The physical significance of $\theta(t)$ is that it enforces causality on the definition of the function, relating to the above comment.

+I assume by the analytic properties is that it comes from the function being holomorphic in the upper half complex plane, and so then leads to causality directly.

 ---
 ## Exercise 4
 Consider an electric field pulse of the form: